-Arixcel Explorer is an advanced tool for reviewing formulae in Excel.
+Arixcel Explorer is an advanced tool for auditing spreadsheet formulae.

-It shows the building blocks of any cell formula and allows to navigate easily to its precendent cells and back.
-It often provides a more convenient way of reviewing formulae links in Excel than the built-in Trace Precedents and Evaluate Formula tools.
+It shows the building blocks of any cell formula and allows to navigate easily to its precedent cells and back.
+It often provides a more convenient way of reviewing formulae references in Excel than the built-in Trace Precedents and Evaluate Formula tools.

-Once you start using Arixcel Explorer, it usually becomes indispensable and greatly improves efficiency of work in Excel.
+Once you start using Arixcel Explorer, it usually becomes indispensable and greatly improves efficiency of work with spreadsheets.